OlexandraKorol/OlexandraKorol.github.io/README.md

-# Starting an TODO app
+# Starting a TODO app

 ## Prerequisites